agent-first websites

 last call

 I take 2 builds a month.
-Currently booking the next available slot.
+The next slot is opening soon.

 If your inbox pings at 11pm tonight with a question you've answered 200 times, you already know the cost of waiting another quarter.
 One extra booked customer per week pays for the Standard tier in under 12 weeks.